 Potential Energy Examples

 There are several examples of potential energy.
 When a ball is thrown upward, mechanical energy is converted to kinetic energy by virtue of its motion.
 As it reaches the highest point, the kinetic energy is converted to potential energy.
-However, as the ball comes down, the potential energy is converted to kinetic energy.
+However, the potential energy is converted to kinetic energy as the ball comes down.

 Potential Energy Formula Derivation

 According to the potential energy function for a conservative force, the force acting on an object can be described as,

 F = dUdx dU = −Fdx ∫x2x1U = −∫x2x1Fdx